Security and protection

-However and whenever you use your credit card or contact us, your security is our priority.
-Here are just some of the ways MBNA keeps your credit card details safe:
+Whenever you use your credit card or contact us, your security is our priority.
+Below are some of the ways MBNA keeps your credit card details safe.

 Shopping with confidence

 Sometimes we’ll call you to confirm things.
 If this happens, we’ll always use telephone authentication, which is where you’re asked to enter 4 digits from your computer screen to complete an activity online.

 If we suspect fraudulent activity on your account, we might contact you by phone.
 We’ll confirm your identity by asking you questions about your credit file or details from your passport or driving licence.
 We’ll never ask you for your log in details.

 We’re also members of CIFAS - a fraud prevention membership organisation - which means we share information with other CIFAS members to reduce instances of fraud and financial crime.